betrusted-io/betrusted-ec/doc/Rust.md

 `rustup doc` will pull up offline documentation about Rust.

-To start visual studio code, just run `code .` in the betrusted-rust subdirectory.
+To start visual studio code, just run `code .` in the sw subdirectory.

 Using GDB: